The BQ framework

-The Big Question framework comprises 72 classroom-ready Google Slides presentations, the , the DP integration tool, the knowledge lexicon, the 10 Minute TOK lessons, and a host of other resources, including a vast amount of notes and support on the site.
+The Big Question framework comprises 72 classroom-ready Google Slides presentations, the TOK newsletter, the DP integration tool, the knowledge lexicon, the 10 Minute TOK lessons, and a host of other resources, including a vast amount of notes and support on the site.
 The BQ units are as prescriptive as you want them to be: just turn on your laptop and projector, and you’re good to go; or, adapt and edit extensively, using our other resources, or your own materials.

 But how well do our BQ units, and our other resources, align with the new syllabus?
 This page answers that question, and demonstrates that our approach to TOK will continue to offer – by far – the best way of delivering the course, and provide students and educators with a genuinely life-changing experience.

-1. The aims of the TOK course
+1. Alignment to the aims of TOK

 The subject guide for the 2022 TOK syllabus identifies seven specific aims for the TOK course, as well as seven assessment objectives.
 TOK also plays a key role in helping students understand and adopt the ten different learner profile attributes.
 There are also other implicit aspirations mentioned throughout the guide.

 The BQ framework tries to distill all these objectives down to four aims – which align to the ‘Four Cs’ identified by educational and business thought-leaders as the crucial skills to be honed in students in preparation for their lives beyond school and university.
 These aims are, to hone critical thinking, develop communication skills, encourage collaboration, and inspire creativity.
 The rationale behind this is to demonstrate that TOK has very strong credentials as a course that provides students with authentic skills that can be applied to the real world.
 In this document, we indicate how these four aims align to the ‘official’ course aims, assessment objectives, and learner profile attributes.

 2. Alignment to the AOKs, and core & optional themes